pjox/portizs/themes/academic/README.md

-# Academic: the personal website framework for [Hugo](https://gohugo.io)
+# Academic: the website designer for [Hugo](https://gohugo.io)

 **Academic** is a framework to help you create a beautiful website quickly.
-Perfect for personal, student, or academic websites.
-[Check out the latest demo](https://sourcethemes.com/academic/) of what you'll get in less than 10 minutes.
+Perfect for personal sites, blogs, or business/project sites.
+[Check out the latest demo](https://themes.gohugo.io/theme/academic/) of what you'll get in less than 10 minutes.
+Then head on over to the [Quick Start guide](https://sourcethemes.com/academic/docs/) or take a look at the [Release Notes](https://sourcethemes.com/academic/updates/).

 [![Screenshot](https://raw.githubusercontent.com/gcushen/hugo-academic/master/academic.png)](https://github.com/gcushen/hugo-academic/)

 Key features:

-- Easily manage your homepage, blog posts, publications, talks, and projects
+- Easily manage various content including homepage, blog posts, publications, talks, and projects
-- Configurable widgets available for Biography, Publications, Projects, News/Blog, Talks, and Contact
-- Need a different section?
-Just use the Custom widget!
+- Extensible via **color themes** and **widgets/plugins**
-- Write in [Markdown](https://sourcethemes.com/academic/post/writing-markdown-latex/) for easy formatting and code highlighting, with [LaTeX](https://en.wikibooks.org/wiki/LaTeX/Mathematics) for mathematical expressions
+- Write in [Markdown](https://sourcethemes.com/academic/docs/writing-markdown-latex/) for easy formatting and code highlighting, with [LaTeX](https://en.wikibooks.org/wiki/LaTeX/Mathematics) for mathematical expressions
 - Social/academic network linking, [Google Analytics](https://analytics.google.com), and [Disqus](https://disqus.com) comments
 - Responsive and mobile friendly
 - Simple and refreshing one page design